lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 ## Results

+- image table unorganized

+- table organized

 - TODO: presenting results

 ## Outlook / Conclusion

+- what we discovered
+- what we achieved
+  - successful
+  -
+- milestones in development
+-

 - Robot controller can be used to in real world applications
+  - flexibility regarding the organization/Enviroment setups
+  -
 - same content as in presentation silde

 - Framework created to automate the process of creating training data